-for Gangetic Plains recognising the flow of ecosystem services from WH and developing a payment system (see the issue Ecosystem on Services).
-Corridors for migration upward of species when global warming takes place and need to be iointly developed that may particularly apply to dry deciduous forest vegetation along the river courses in the which mountains connect tropical plains, foothills, Shiwaliks and part of Lesser Himalaya and involve tree species such as Anogeissus latifolia, Bauhnia retusa, Terminalia spp., Sapium insigne, Engelhardtia spp., Lannea grandis and associated animal species.
+Plains for Gangetic recognising the flow of ecosystem services from WH and developing a payment system (see the issue on Ecosystem Services).
+Corridors for upward migration of species when global warming takes place and need to be jointly developed that may particularly apply to dry deciduous forest vegetation the along river courses in the mountains which connect tropical plains, foothills, Shiwaliks and part of Lesser Himalaya and involve tree species such Anogeissus as latifolia, Bauhnia retusa, Terminalia spp., Sapium insigne, Engelhardtia spp., Lannea grandis and associated animal species.